Polax-Digital/polax-jekyll/_posts/2021-11-08-free-stock-photo-websites.md

 Now that we know which images to use and how to get the most out of them, let’s get into the websites that we recommend to find free stock photos for your business.

-**LIST OF SITES HERE, every one with a picture of the landing page and small description**

 ### Canva

 Not only they offer a fantastic tool for your business graphic needs, [Canva](https://www.canva.com/photos/free/) also have free and paid stock photos, videos, music and much more.